avcoder/unit08-lesson02/slides.md

 # Input (pg.2)

-- Let's add some state to keep track of our items in our `/counter/index.tsx`
+- Let's add some state to keep track of what is typed in our `/counter/index.tsx`
    ```tsx
    import { useState } from "react";
    ...